 Primitive responses are about survival.
 A reptile’s life is rough.
 We on the other hand, mostly encounter low-danger, first-world problems.
 We’re not facing death when using Microsoft Word.
 It just feels that way.
-Your primordial center can’t differentiate between a coyote and an error message.

 Try telling that to your inner lizard.
 Your deeply ingrained, primordial center can’t tell the difference between a ravaging coyote and an inexplicable error message.
 It just reacts.
 Here’s what we do when digital products cause us problems:

 When using sites or apps that frustrate us, we can get angry.
 Irrationally angry.
 If we can’t find key information on a site when calm and tranquil, we certainly can’t find it when enraged.
 So we go on the attack.
 We email, chat, Facebook, or tweet – anything to forcefully vent our righteous indignation.
 We may try to complain to a real person.
 That is, if our blood pressure can survive the torturous hunt for contact info.

 When confronted with a predator, the typical lizard flees.
 Some even leave their tails behind.
 We run away too.
 When we can’t accomplish what we want on a site or app, we simply give up and leave.
 We may not do this out of abject fear, but the result is the same.
 We extend this instinct up the brand chain.
 If the Über app doesn’t give us satisfactory confirmation of a scheduled ride, we don’t blame the app, we blame Über.
 We then avoid the service entirely.